umutto/Hill-Climbing-IRL/README.md

 Physical Gradient Descent
 =========================

-This fork is an update over, well thought [Physical Gradient Descent repository](https://github.com/chrisfosterelli/physical-gradient-descent) from [Chris Foster's blog post](https://fosterelli.co/executing-gradient-descent-on-the-earth).
+This repository is based on well thought [Physical Gradient Descent repository](https://github.com/chrisfosterelli/physical-gradient-descent) from [Chris Foster's blog post](https://fosterelli.co/executing-gradient-descent-on-the-earth).

 Thought it was pretty neat, and wanted to see how other Hill climbing algorithms would fare with each other in literally real world use case.
 While doing that, refactored the code for my better understanding.